dweggg/scheduler/README.md

 }

 int main(void) {
-    // Initialize DWT
+    // 4) Initialize DWT
     dwt_init();

-    // Initialize scheduler with the tick source scheduler_init(
+    // 5) Initialize scheduler with the tick source scheduler_init(
         dwt_get_ticks, // this is the pointer to a function that returns a uint32_t (always increasing counter) HAL_RCC_GetSysClockFreq() // this is a uint32_t that indicates the number of ticks generated per second by your tick source
     );

-    // Schedule tasks
+    // 6) Add tasks
     scheduler_add_task(task_a, task_a_freq);
     scheduler_add_task(task_b, task_b_freq);

-    // Start the scheduler (never returns)
+    // 7) Start the scheduler (never returns) scheduler_run();
-    scheduler_run();

     // Should never reach here